cardboard-iguana/cardboard-iguana.com/log/2022-03-06-itprotv-comptia-security-plus.md

 ### Lightweight Directory Access Protocol (LDAP)

 There's also LDAP-over-SSL (LDAPS), which again riffs off of HTTPS.
-As a total set of asides...
+As a total set of asides…

 * LDAP servers are generally called "Directory System Agents" (DSAs), and are typically accessed on port 636.
 There is also a "Global Catalog" that's generally on port 3269.
 * Information in LDAP is encoded using a scheme called the "Basic Encoding Rules" (BER) and X.500 directories; while LDAP is defined in RFC 4522, BER and X.500 are both ISO standards.